Sulforaphane Mix Sprouting Seeds

 • Fresh Water for Soaking and Rinsing

-(1) Measure 2 Tablespoons of Sulforaphane Mix into a quart size mason jar.
+(1) Measure 2 Tablespoons of Sulforaphane Sprouting Mix into a quart sized mason jar.

-(2) Cover the seeds with plenty of water and cover the jar with your sprouting lid or screen.
-Allow the seeds to soak for 8-12 hours.
+(2) Cover the seeds with plenty of water and place your sprouting lid or screen on the jar.
+Allow the seeds to soak overnight for 8-12 hours.

-(3) Drain the soaking water out of the sprouting jar, and then give the seeds a good rinse with fresh water.
-Drain very well.
+(3) On the morning after soaking your seeds, drain the soak water out of the sprouting jar and then give the seeds a good rinse with fresh water.
+Drain off all water very well.

-(7) On the 6th or 7th day, you can move your sprouter to a more sunny location, such as a windowsill.
-This will encourage chlorophyll development, and will make your sprouts happy.
+(8) On the final day of sprouting, you can move your sprouter to a sunnier location, such as a windowsill.
+This will encourage chlorophyll development, causing your sprouts to “green up”.
 Make sure that this location is not too hot or extremely bright (this can dry out or even harm the sprouts).
+Greening up your sprouts should only take a few hours at most.

-(9) Give the sprouts one final rinse and de-hull if you’d like.
-Be sure to drain the sprouts thoroughly prior to refrigerating.
+(10) When you’re ready to harvest, give your sprouts one final rinse and de-hull if you’d like.
+Be sure to drain and dry the sprouts thoroughly prior to refrigerating.
+A salad spinner works great for drying your sprouts.

 • . • . • . • . • . • . • . • . • . • . • . • . • . • . • . • . • . • .